femalemotorcyclist/safetosign-privacy/README.md

 ## 1. Information Collection

+1. Information Collection

 Safe to Sign does not require users to create an account and does not directly collect personal information such as your name or email address.

-Any text or content you input into the app (such as contracts or agreements) is used solely to provide analysis results and is not stored or shared by us.
+Any text or content you input into the app (such as contracts or agreements) is used solely to provide analysis results.

+Before any analysis occurs, users are shown a consent prompt explaining that their contract text will be sent to a secure third-party AI service.
+Users must explicitly agree before any data is transmitted.

+The data is processed in real-time and is not stored by Safe to Sign after analysis is complete.

 ## 2. Advertising & Third-Party Services